JasperRice/DD2434/Note.md

 ## Lecture 01 - Intro

 - Linear algebra
-  - What does the covariance matrix mean.
+  - What does the covariance matrix mean?
 - Product rule:

 $$